AnyChart/docs.anychart.com/Basic_Charts_Types/Bar_Chart.md

 You can find more information about hatch types in [Hatch Fill](../Appearance_Settings/Hatch_Fill) tutorial.

 To demonstrate hatch fill feature we've prepared the following sample.
 As you see it is completely monochrome.
 We have chart a with 5 series with 3 data points in each.
-For every series we've applied different hatch fills by setting hatch type for the {api:anychart.charts.Cartesian#hatchFillPalette}**.hatchFill()**{api} parameter.
+For every series we've applied different hatch fills by setting hatch type for the {api:anychart.charts.Cartesian#hatchFillPalette}hatchFill(){api} parameter.

 {sample}BCT\_BarChart\_12{sample}